sendbird/sendbird-calls-ios/README.md

 ### Install Calls SDK

+*Installation via CocoaPods and Carthage is no longer supported.*

 ### Swift Package Manager

 Go to your Swift Package Manager's `File` tab and select `Swift Packages`.
 Then choose `Add package dependency`.